sanity-io/document-internationalization/README.md

 ### Many projects use both!

-*Studio V3 note*: language-filter is not available for V3 yet.

 An example of document-level translation could be a `lesson` schema, the `title`, `slug` and `content` fields would be unique in every language.

 A good use of field-level translation could be a `person` schema.
 It could have the same `name` and `image` in every language, but only the `biography` would need translating.